Godrian/UniversityWork/README.md

 # UniversityWork
-Set of some of my work that was done during my university course
+Here are some of my works that were done during my university course